-Until October 31, 2011, most of our salaried employees who work in the United States participated in the ITT Salaried Retirement Plan.
-Under the plan, participants could elect, on an annual basis, to be covered by either a Traditional Pension Plan (described elsewhere in this Proxy Statement under the heading "Compensation Tables-2018 Pension Benefits") or a Pension Equity Plan formula for future pension accruals.
+Until October 31, 2011, most of our salaried employees who worked in the United States participated in the ITT Salaried Retirement Plan.
+Under the plan, participants could elect, on an annual basis, to be covered by either a Traditional Pension Plan (described elsewhere in this Proxy Statement under the heading "Compensation Tables-2019 Pension Benefits") or a Pension Equity Plan formula for future pension accruals.
 The ITT Salaried Retirement Plan was a tax-qualified plan, which provided a base of financial security for employees after they cease working.
 The ITT Salaried Retirement Plan was transferred by the Company to Exelis Inc., our defense business that was spun off in the Spin Transaction, effective on October 31, 2011.
 Both service credit and accrued benefits were frozen as of that date, and certain participants were eligible to receive transition employer contributions into the ITT Retirement Savings Plan.
+Exelis, Inc. was later acquired by Harris Corporation and Harris Corporation and L3 Technologies merged in 2019. to become L3Harris Technologies Inc. Mr. Scalera is the only NEO with benefits under this plan.